Skip to content

 Key project benefits

-- provision for an 80sqm retail at the corner of The Avenue and De Carle Street
+• an approx.106sqm retail at the corner of The Avenue and De Carle Street

 Timeline